MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-E-Information-Communications-Technology-Services-Regulations/part-791-Securing-Information-Communications-Technology-Services-Supply-Chain/subpart-A-General/section-791.2.md

 *Undue or unacceptable risk* means those risks identified in Section 1(a)(ii) of the Executive Order.

-*United States person* means any United States citizen; any permanent resident alien; or any entity organized under the laws of the United States or any jurisdiction within the United States (including such entity's foreign branches).
+*United States person* means any United States citizen; any permanent resident alien; any entity organized under the laws of the United States or any jurisdiction within the United States (including such entity's foreign branches); or any person in the United States.

 *Via the internet* means using internet protocols to transmit data, including, but not limited to, transmissions by cable, telephone lines, wireless methods, satellites, or other means.

 [86 FR 4923, Jan.
-19, 2021, as amended at 88 FR 39357, June 16, 2023]
+19, 2021, as amended at 88 FR 39357, June 16, 2023; 89 FR 96892, Dec.
+6, 2024]